-I’ve given directions below to make this a 7 or 5 layer taco dip depending on what ingredients you have on hand.
+I’ve given directions below to make this a 5 or 7 layer taco dip depending on what ingredients you have on hand.

-But one trick I like to do a few days in advance is make a double batch of Crockpot Taco Meat.
+One trick I like to do a few days in advance is to make a double batch of Crockpot Taco Meat.

-Then I serve crockpot tacos for dinner one night and save the rest for the taco dip layer, omitting steps 1-3 below.
+Then I serve crockpot tacos for dinner one night and save the leftover taco meat for the taco dip layer, omitting steps 1-3 below.

 Other quick tips:

-Finally, while this dip can be made a few hours in advance, don’t make it too much in advance or your avocado will turn brown.
+While this creamy taco dip can be made a few hours in advance, don’t make it too early or the avocado will start to brown.

-Also, make sure that your avocado layer is completely covered by the layers of cream cheese, beans and meat.
+Also, make sure that the avocado layer is completely covered by the layers of cream cheese, beans and meat.
 That way not much air can get to it, so it should stay a lovely bright green.

 How to serve layer taco dip

-Serve warm: Taco Dip can also be heated to melt the cheese and warm the filling.
-Place in 350 degree oven for 15-20 minutes BEFORE adding any additional toppings.
+Place the casserole dish in 350 degree oven for 15-20 minutes BEFORE adding any additional toppings.

-Serve your layer taco dip with a variety of tortilla chips, both sizes and styles as well as flavors.
+Serve the taco dip with a variety of tortilla chips, both sizes and styles as well as flavors.
 I like restaurant style as they hold up to a heavy dip.

-Keto: If you’re doing keto, omit the refried beans and add a layer of sautéed onions and bell peppers.
+If you’re on a low carb keto diet, omit the refried beans and add a layer of sautéed onions and bell peppers.

-Also, substitute Greek yogurt for the sour cream.
+Substitute Greek yogurt for the sour cream.
 And don’t serve with tortilla chips.

 Vegetarian: The meat can be omitted for a vegetarian option.
 Or you could use veggie crumbles or a Beyond Beef-type product instead.

-Use my Vegan Sour Cream recipe as a substitute for the sour cream.
+● Use my Vegan Tofu Sour Cream Recipe as a substitute for the sour cream.

-Also, make sure the taco seasoning you use doesn’t have any dairy in it.
-(Check the label.)
-You can also use a Homemade Taco Seasoning.
+Check the label to make sure the taco seasoning you use doesn’t have any dairy in it.
+You can also use my Homemade Taco Seasoning Mix.

-Here are some ingredient suggestions to make the taco layer dip even more tasty!
+Here are some favorite toppings and ingredient suggestions to make this taco dip even more tasty!

 ● Guacamole – use instead of the avocado.
 This comes in handy if you can’t find ripe avocados at your grocery store and don’t want to deal with the frozen avocados.

-● Cheese – use other varieties of shredded cheese like spicy pepper jack, Monterey Jack, crumbled queso fresco, or a combination of two or more.
+● Cheese – use other varieties of shredded cheese like sharp cheddar cheese, spicy pepper jack, Monterey Jack, crumbled queso fresco, or a combination of two or more.

 ● Yogurt – Substitute a no fat Greek yogurt instead of sour cream.